fsprojects/TestDynamo/README.md

    TableName = "Beatles"
 });

 // restore from backup.
-This will not be intercepted await client.RestoreTableFromBackupAsync(new RestoreTableFromBackupRequest {
+This will be intercepted await client.RestoreTableFromBackupAsync(new RestoreTableFromBackupRequest {
    BackupArn = backupResponse.BackupDetails.BackupArn